Alumnus Vincent Keaveny appointed Lord Mayor of the City of London

 Vincent Keaveny pictured at the 2018 UCD Alumni Awards

 Congratulations to our alumnus, Vincent Keaveny who was recently elected the 693rd Lord Mayor of the City of London.
-As the elected head of the City of London Corporation, he will serve as a global ambassador for the UK-based financial and professional services industry from 12 November 2021 for a one-year term.
+As the elected head of the City of London Corporation, he will serve as a global ambassador for the UK-based financial and professional services industry from November 2021 for a one-year term.
+At the Lord Mayor's banquet he delivered a very inspiring speech which can be viewed at this link.

-Vincent graduated with a BCL from UCD in 1986 and was the recipient of our prestigious Law Alumnus of the Year award in 2018.
-The following year, he kindly hosted a group of UCD Law students on a tour of the ‘Old Bailey’, London’s Central Criminal Court and he continues to be a great advocate and supporter of UCD Sutherland School of Law.
+Vincent has been a great advocate and supporter of UCD Sutherland School of Law.
+He holds a BCL degree from UCD and was the recipient of our prestigious Law Alumnus of the Year award in 2018.
+The following year he kindly hosted a group of UCD Law students on a tour of the ‘Old Bailey’, London’s Central Criminal Court and he continues to be very engaged with the School of Law.

 In the role, he will meet government representatives from around the world alongside business leaders and policymakers both in the UK and beyond.
 During his Mayoral year, Alderman Keaveny will also look to promote his ‘People and Purpose’ agenda, championing a purpose-led and people-focused UK financial and professional services sector.